tejaskumavat08/mess-menu-app/README.md

-# 🍽️ Mess Menu Web App
+# 🍽️ Food Mess Menu Web App

 A simple and responsive web application to display the weekly mess menu for a hostel or college mess.
 Built to help students easily check their daily meals and plan accordingly.